nikolaydubina/jsonl-graph/README.md

 TODO: screenshot here

 To illustrate, I am using data from [import-graph](github.com/nikolaydubina/import-graph).

+[Graphviz](https://graphviz.org/download/) renderer also supported.
 If you pass color scheme, then values will be colored.
 ```bash
 $ cat '
 {"id":"github.com/gin-gonic/gin","can_get_git":true, ... }